ZenGo-X/white-city/RelayProofsOfConcept/EddsaTendermintServer/README.md

 `./tools/local-cluster-reset.sh`

 In the demo 5 clients create a threshold signature.
 A cluster of 4 nodes runs the protocol, after node 3 fails, the protocol still completes successfully.

+To run the signing demo, the SMR state needs to be restarted.
+Run `./tools/local-cluster-reset.sh`
+Then `./tools/sign-demo.sh`

 ![demo](./demo/tendermint-demo.gif)